How Advanced Persistent Threat Works

 Mostly nation-state-sponsored attacks aimed at compromising an organization to carry out espionage or sabotage goals, but which aim to remain undetected for a longer period of time.

 The term Advanced Persistent Threat (APT) is often misused.
-Rather than a specific technical approach to a threat, it is meant to describe the attacker (or group of attackers) and the attacker’s motivations behind the threat they pose, which are not simply one-time espionage, financial gain, and crime.
+Rather than a specific technical approach to an attack or network threat, it is meant to describe the attacker (or group of attackers) and the attacker’s motivations behind the threat they pose, which are not simply one-time espionage, financial gain, and crime.

 Advanced Persistent Threats (APTs) are either motivated by corporate espionage designed to steal valuable trade secrets and intellectual property, or to sabotage an organization’s plans and infrastructure.

 Advanced Persistent Threat attackers use a variety of email-based techniques to create attacks, including email spoofing and phishing, supported by other physical and external exploitation techniques.
 There are some typical characteristics of an Advanced Persistent Threats that are not found in other forms of attack: